jeremiahsnapp/dev-lxc/README.md

 Create a local chef-repo with appropriate knife.rb and pem files.

-Also create a `./bootstrap-node` script to simplify creating and bootstrapping nodes in the `dev-lxc-platform`.
+Use the `-p` option to also get pivotal.pem and pivotal.rb files.

+Use the `-f` option to overwrite existing knife.rb and pivotal.rb files.

 ```
 dev-lxc chef-repo